Chronology

 Leo Castelli presents new works, featuring renditions of apples on canvas.

-Painting a small sketch on acetate projected onto canvas, creates four Woman paintings using modified Abstract Expressionist brushstrokes based on Willem de Kooning’s third Woman series from the late 1950s.
-Other subjects include apples, sailboats and forest scenes.
+Makes several drawings on acetate, including ones inspired by Willem de Kooning’s Woman series from the late 1950s.
+Projects the acetate sketches onto canvas for the paintings.
 Before Magna is applied, uses collaged cutouts of painted brushstrokes to determine the final composition and palette.

 1982